dlapushin/AI-ML-revenue-forecast/README.md

 Export this data as a .csv file (e.g. my_opportunities.csv)

 ### Step 2: Data Preparation
-There are a 3 data transformations needed at this point.
-R makes this quite straightforward and the code is provided below as well.
+There are a 3 data transformations needed at this point, all are included in the R code file - **oppty_file_transform.R** - which you can load directly by running the following in command in the RStudio console:

+> source("~/AI-ML-revenue-forecast/R_code/oppty_file_transform.R", echo=TRUE)

 **Transformation #1**: Create a weekly time series from the ingested opportunity level data.
 We choose weekly because using 2 to 3 years of historical quarterly revenue levels would yield at most a dozen observations — not nearly enough data for a meaningful model.
 By the same token, trying to model daily sales levels would introduce substantial noise.
 A happy medium is to create a weekly time-series which is what we’ll use throughout these discussions.